This article includes links which we may receive compensation for if you click, at no cost to you.

 Protect Yourself From Hackers & Cyberattacks

 It’s a make-or-break feature – and a major concern for customers worldwide.
-There have already been several major cyberattacks in 2019 – and, unfortunately, many more are probably yet to come.
+There were several major cyberattacks in 2019 – and, unfortunately, many more are probably yet to come.
 While many companies have cybersecurity strategies to keep your data safe, there are also things you can – and must – do to protect yourself from cyberattacks.

 - Regular reviews.
 Regularly review your financial accounts so you can spot any unusual activity as soon as it happens – and prevent it from happening again.
 With Personal Capital’s dashboard, you can easily track your transactions and spot anything unusual.

 - Choose good passwords.
 Strong passwords are really important if you want to stay safe in the digital world.
 The most important, perhaps somewhat surprisingly, is the password to your email – because if hackers get that right, they could use the “forgot my password” function to find out the passwords for all other accounts.
 Choose a password that uses a combination of upper case and lower case letters and is at least eight characters long.
 Don’t use consecutive numbers, words like “monkey,” or derivatives of your name.
 If you do choose to use a word, misspell it as much as you can – it’ll be so much harder to guess.
 And never write them down, or share them with anyone.